temporalio/documentation/docs/concepts/what-is-a-query.md

 The Query may or may not return the updated state that quickly.
 However, there is a guarantee that eventually the Query would return the actual state.
-This is what it means for query to be eventually consistency.
+This is what it means for a query to be eventually consistent.

 Query has another consistency level called strong consistency.
 A strongly consistent Query is guaranteed to return the state, which includes all Events that came before the Query was issued.